“You don’t need to be better than anyone else; you just need to be better than you used to be.” – Wayne Dyer

 Physical activity breaks down the painful emotional blocks that we hold within our bodies.
 When dealing with painful events in my life I hold my emotional block in my stomach – some people hold them in their chest or even in their heads.
 These emotional blocks are the painful feelings we have and these blocks feel like concrete.

 The only way I could break this heavy feeling in my stomach was to run.
 In the morning I would wake up feeling nauseous.
-I would drag myself out of bed and get dressed into my running gear.
+I would drag myself out of bed and get dressed in my running gear.

-At the same time I would be forcing myself not to listen to my negative self-talk – which was very powerful and was telling me to go straight back to bed and hide away.
+At the same time, I would be forcing myself not to listen to my negative self-talk – which was very powerful and was telling me to go straight back to bed and hideaway.